Synthetixio/SIPs/content/stps/stp-13.md

 The Gateway team have reviewed the data dictionary provided by the Synthetix Core Contributors and responded with the [project plan and API schema](https://pyrite-yumberry-ec6.notion.site/Development-Specification-ae2c792b9d424bc380a711dbe3a22542).
 Once this STP has been approved, the project will be underway.

-The Treasury Council will seek to hire a member from the community to liaise between the treasury council, the core contributors, and the Gateway team with respect to the development and maintenance of the V3 API.
+The Treasury Council will seek to appoint a member from the community to liaise between the Treasury Council, the core contributors, and the Gateway team with respect to the development and maintenance of the V3 API.

 ## Copyright